advanced-computer-lab-2023/Abo-Mota-Clinic/README.md

 - Request a follow-up to a previous appointment.
 - View the amount in my wallet.
 - Chat with a doctor.
+- view all new and old prescriptions and their statuses (filled/ not filled)
+- view health package options and details
+- view subscribed health package  for myself and my family members (if any)
+- receive a notification of my appointment on the system and by mail

 </details>